naman-0804/to-do_devops_/README.md

 docker stop → Stops the container after validation

-This is a simple but effective CI pipeline that checks your app before deployment.
+This is a simple but effective CI pipeline that checks my app before deployment.

 📁 Project Structure